 Research Partners and Outreach

-Additionally, Georgia Tech’s academic systems engineering programs, professional education courses, and the new Professional Master’s Degree in Applied Systems Engineering offer government and industry a unique opportunity to assist in developing the talented professionals who will help build the future of systems disciplines.
-Through sponsored research, internships, and other programs, companies can participate in providing undergraduate and graduate engineers with practical skills, as well as strong academic backgrounds and leadership abilities.
+Additionally, Georgia Tech’s academic systems engineering programs, professional education courses, and the Professional Master’s Degree in Applied Systems Engineering offer government and industry a unique opportunity to assist in developing the talented professionals who will help build the future of systems disciplines.